spiral/docs/framework/bootloaders.md

 > Make sure you read about [Container and DI](/framework/container.md).

 ## Booting bindings
-Let's try to imagine situation when your code provides set of interfaces and default implementation for them.
-To make sure that your interfaces work in code you have to configure container first, this can be done in App bootstrap method:
+Ordinary your application will need a lot of interfaces and aliases binded to their implementations, you can define them in your code using following constructions:

 ```php
 $this->container->bind(SomeInterface::class, SomeClass::class);